 Whenever you hear news about a data breach, you may wonder exactly what hackers can do with your information.

 Unfortunately, hackers work fast, too.
 According to May 2017 research by the Federal Trade Commission, it took only nine minutes before the hackers tried to access the information from a fake data breach.

 If you’ve recently found out your data was compromised, then you should know the various ways identity thieves can use your information.
 This knowledge can prepare you for managing the effects of identity theft as soon as it happens.

-Once identity thieves get your personal data, what exactly do they do with it?
 Here are five ways hackers can take advantage of you and your information.

 - Your info could be used to open credit cards or take out loans.

 - Hackers can intercept your tax refund.

 - Your info can be used to cover medical treatment.

 - Hackers can take flight with your airline miles.